StephanPagel/StephanPagel/README.md

 My name is Stephan Pagel and I'm a Junior Frontend Developer from Germany.
 I live near Berlin and am currently taking part in a fullstack webdevelopment bootcamp at SuperCode.
 Feel free to take a look around and contact me if there are any questions.
-You can also find me on <a href= 'https://www.linkedin.com/in/stephan-pagel/'>LinkedIn</a>
+Make sure to check out my profile on <a href= 'https://www.linkedin.com/in/stephan-pagel/'>LinkedIn</a>.

-🔭 I’m currently working on: Portfolio Page
+<p>🔭 I’m currently working on: Portfolio Page</p>
-🌱 I’m currently learning: HTML, CSS, JS, REACT.js, NODE.js
-📫 How to reach me: stephan_pagel@gmx.de
+🌱 I’m currently improving my skills in: HTML, CSS, JS, REACT.js, NODE.js 📫 How to reach me: stephan_pagel@gmx.de

 <img align="center" src="https://github-readme-stats.vercel.app/api/<CARD_TYPE>/?username=StephanPagel&theme=<THEME_NAME>" />